-Question and answers are meant to give concise quick responses to commonly asked questions about Stainless Foundry & Engineering Inc. Quality Management program as well as giving insight to some of the process and standards that we are certified to and follow in our every day business practice.
+Question and answers are meant to give concise quick responses to commonly asked questions about Stainless Foundry & Engineering Inc. Quality Management (QM) program as well as giving insight to some of the process and standards that we are certified to and follow in our every day business practice.
 The responsible QM parties fielding these questions claim not to be experts in the third party subject matter discussed but are here to help you answer basic questions and provide a general overview.
 This section will be updated on a periodic basis, contact us if you have questions.

 Q: What is the basic structure of SF&E’s quality program?